mit-6861/MIT-6861.github.io/_pages/project.md

   - "catch up" by re-submitting the previous phases
 - projects cannot change team members after Phase 1

+### PHASE 0: Individual IDEAS (3%)
+For this initial stage, each student is expected to

 ### PHASE 1: PROPOSALS (5%)
-For this initial stage, you will brainstorm research project ideas and write a 1-page proposal about one of them.
+With your newly-formed teams, you will brainstorm research project ideas and write a 1-page proposal about one of them.
 Specifically, you must:
 - contribute a few research project ideas (e.g., 1-3) within the `Research Brainstorming` spreadsheet
 - within that spreadsheet's `Student Roster` tab, add your name (required) and any additional background information (optional) you'd like to share about yourself.
 This will help everyone balance their team as they're considering teammates
 - for one of your research ideas, write a 1-page summary that: